Yan-Black/rsschool-cv/cv.md

 - [Владилен Минин Web-разработка](https://www.youtube.com/channel/UCg8ss4xW9jASrqWGP30jXiw)
 ***
 **English**
 My last english practice was participating in free english course organized by [esl.by](http://esl.by/).
 That was **5-days intensive speaking course with native speakers as a teachers.** I was in intermediate group and that was great expirience and opportunity for me to try speak english with somebody.
-Also i'm trying to improve my english skills by reading tchnical documentation, books, and watching movies with original voice acting.
+Also i'm trying to improve my english skills by reading tchnical documentation, books, and watching movies with original voice acting.As the evidence of this event i have certificate wich was granted to me after course.